Slow cookers are progressively gaining popularity again over 50 years after hitting the stores in the 1950s.

 It is all about the preparation all ingredients need to be cut, weighed, and measured before cooking can commence.

 Browning would need to be carried out in a separate pan as the traditional slow cooker will not heat up quickly enough or at a high enough temperature to achieve this.

 If you purchase a cooker that has the browning component built-in you can do it all in one pot.

-After browning, if the recipe calls for it, the largest pieces, root vegetables, meat on the bone, go on the bottom of the pot and layer up accordingly.
+After browning, if the recipe calls for it, the largest pieces, of root vegetables, and meat on the bone, go on the bottom of the pot and layer up accordingly.

 Lastly, liquids and other ingredients are added.